 There is also the possibility that a person’s lymph nodes catch the necessary amount of lymphocytes.

 To explain it better, the condition is associated with the following factors:

 Those who are taking immunosuppressants such as corticosteroids are affected by the condition.

-Those who have HIV or AIDS are likely to have this condition, since they must take a series of medications that can affect the immune system.
+Those with HIV or AIDS are likely to have this condition since they must take a series of medications that can affect the immune system.

-Those who suffer from arthritis and iatrogenic conditions are also victims of Lymphopenia.
+Those who have arthritis and iatrogenic conditions are also victims of Lymphopenia.

 Malnutrition and stress

 These can have an effect by decreasing a person’s immune system.